davidhudman/advocate-interview-01/Readme.md

 1. Open the frontend in your browser: http://localhost:8080
 2. Click "Check Health" to verify the backend is working
 3. Click "Run Tests" to execute the test suite and see results

+## Error Handling and Resilience

+This application implements robust error handling and retry mechanisms to ensure reliable operation:

+### Retry Logic

+- API requests to the CRM system automatically retry up to 3 times with exponential backoff when failures occur
+- Initial retry after 1 second, with subsequent retries doubling the wait time
+- Complete logging of all retry attempts and their outcomes

+### Structured Logging

+- Winston-based logging system for all application events
+- Detailed contextual information in log entries
+- Log levels properly used to categorize information, warnings, and errors
+- Logs stored in both combined and error-specific files:
+  - `backend/logs/combined.log`: Contains all log entries
+  - `backend/logs/error.log`: Contains only error-level entries

+### Error Responses

+- Meaningful error messages returned to clients
+- Appropriate HTTP status codes used for different error scenarios
+- Detailed error logging for debugging purposes